History, Art & Museums:

 - Guests will be welcomed into the brand new Tru by Hilton by a wall mural featuring Loudoun’s many local attractions.
 The property will have 125 modern and efficient sleeping rooms and be located at One Loudoun in Ashburn, which is a shopping/restaurant hub just about 25 miles from Washington, D.C.
 The Tru Hotel will include a coffee station and market, lounge, game room, pool, modern workspaces and more.
 The property is slated to open in Spring 2021.

-- In the Crystal City area of Arlington’s new National Landing region, Bowlero has opened along 23rd Street on a modified schedule to ensure COVID cleaning and safety standards, and it’s ready for the full party when the time is right.
+- In the Crystal City area of Arlington’s new National Landing region, Bowlero has opened along 23rd Street.
 The new bowling alley plus sports bar, arcade and more is a great place to unwind or compete with friends.

 - Wolf Trap will celebrate its 50th Anniversary in June 2021.
 Wolf Trap is America’s only National Park dedicated solely to the performing arts and is operated as a public-private partnership between the National Park Service, which maintains the grounds, and Wolf Trap Foundation, which oversees the programming.
 Details forthcoming on anniversary events.